-Since many people want to write a book, I'll use that as an example:
+Since many people in the wedding industry want to write a book, I'll use that as an example:

 So what needs to happen in order to gain a large blog following and 5,000+ Twitter followers?
 Well, first you have to both blog and tweet.
 Seems like a no brainer, but where most people fail is not in creativity but in their refusal to do the work required to make their dreams a reality.